Copper in Virginia

 Source: Library of Congress, A plan of the county of Fairfax on Potomack River the middle of which is in 39⁰, 12ʹ No. latitude (by Daniel Jenings, 1748?)

-Virginia does have native copper deposits in the Blue Ridge, in small lenses of ore.
+Native copper may have been present in the ore examined by William Byrd II.
+Virginia does have small lenses of native copper deposits in the Blue Ridge.
 Three mines have extracted significant amounts of native copper - the Dark Hollow mine in Madison County, the Hightop mine in Greene County, and the Allen mine in Nelson County.
-Otherwise, copper has been produced in Virginia as a secondary product, together with other minerals present in an ore deposit.
-The last commercial extraction of copper was at the Toncrae Mine in Floyd County, with production ceasing in 1947.9

 Mineral exploration after 1995 identified a region near Lynchburg with copper-zinc-lead-silver (Cu-Zn-Pb-Ag deposits) sulfide deposits that were potentially worth mining.
 To date, the commercial interest has been elsewhere, on prospective development of gold deposits in Buckingham County that may have been emplaced with the same terrane.

 Nine core holes drilled into the sulfide deposits identified "disseminated, vein-type, and massive base metal mineralization."
 One drilled core identified 2.77% copper in a zone 16 feet wide, and another with 1.17% copper in a zone over seven feet wide.
-The copper is present, but not economically valuable under current market conditions.10
+The copper is present, but not economically valuable under current market conditions.14

 Near Lynchburg, there are copper deposits in the Alligator Back Metamorphic Suite.
 It was deposited in the Precambrian when Rodinia began to break up and great rift valleys formed.
 That particular tectonic splitting stopped before the supercontinent broke up, and the valleys filled with sediments.
-On what today is the eastern edge of the Blue Ridge, copper crystallized into ore deposits:11
+On what today is the eastern edge of the Blue Ridge, copper crystallized into ore deposits:15

 Copper deposits in the Blue Ridge were created during the late Precambrian.
 Metals such as copper, cobalt, tellurium, and platinum may escape the upper mantle at scattered locations from a zone around about 15 miles deep with temperatures around 1000°C. In those locations, magma can migrate upward into the crust and bring molten metals that cool and crystallize as ore deposits.